SubhMSFT/CosmosDBPostmanGuide/README.md

 - [Considerations](https://docs.microsoft.com/en-us/azure/cosmos-db/choose-api#considerations-when-choosing-an-api) when choosing an API in Azure Cosmos DB

 Postman is an API platform for building and using APIs.
 - Why use Postman?
-Simply put, Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.
+Simply put, Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs — faster.

 The Azure Cosmos DB REST API provides programmatic access to Azure Cosmos DB resources to create, query, and delete databases, document collections, and documents.
 To perform operations on Azure Cosmos DB resources, you send HTTPS requests with a supported method: GET, POST, PUT, or DELETE to an endpoint that targets a resource collection or a specific resource.